 This document is the 2025 La Cienega and La Cieneguilla Communities Plan.
-When adopted it will amend the County's SGMP and replace the 2015 La Cienega and La Cieneguilla Community Plan Update.
+When adopted it will amend the County's Sustainable Growth Management Plan (SGMP) and replace the 2015 La Cienega and La Cieneguilla Community Plan Update.
+Furthermore, it is consistent with the SGMP, Sustainable Land Development Code (SLDC), and related County policies.

-As an amendment to the SGMP, this plan guides land use policy for the area and provides the framework for future zoning and development regulations, capital projects, programs, and services.
+As an amendment to the SGMP, this plan guides land use policy for the Planning Area and provides the framework for future zoning and development regulations, capital projects, programs, and services.